-I thought I was being a good girl and good student because I was staying on my “protocol” or succeeding at my challenges I forced upon myself.
+I thought I was being a good girl and a good student because I was staying on my “protocol” or succeeding at the challenges I forced upon myself.

 Looking back now, it is crystal clear that I was trapped in the diet mentality of restriction and deprivation.
 I created a way of eating so that I could achieve my weight goal or feel successful at my own challenges.

 I was far from what “normal eating” is for me.